Andrei Markovits

-Andrei S. Markovits is an Arthur F. Thurnau Professor and the Karl W. Deutsch Collegiate Professor of Comparative Politics and German Studies at the University of Michigan.
+Andrei S. Markovits is an Arthur F. Thurnau Professor Emeritus and the Karl W. Deutsch Collegiate Professor of Comparative Politics and German Studies Emeritus at the University of Michigan.
 He is the author and editor of many books, scholarly articles, conference papers, book reviews and newspaper contributions in English and many foreign languages on topics as varied as German and Austrian politics, anti-Semitism, anti-Americanism, social democracy, social movements, the European right and the European left.
 Markovits has also worked extensively on comparative sports culture in Europe and North America.
 In August 2021, Markovits published a memoir entitled The Passport as Home: Comfort in Rootlessness.

 Biography

 Early years

-Andy Markovits was born in October 1948 in the west Romanian city of Timișoara.
+Markovits was born in October 1948 in the city of Timișoara in western Romania.
 He was raised as the single child of a middle-class Jewish family, speaking German and Hungarian at home.
 In school he learned Romanian, and from his early childhood he was tutored in English—later in French as well.
 Thus, his multilingual identity dates back to his childhood as well as the polyglot part of the world where he grew up.
 At the age of nine, he and his father emigrated from Romania, first to Vienna and then to New York, the two cities that would play the most important roles in his upbringing.
-Between 1959 and 1967, he spent the school year—September through June—in Vienna; and the summer months in New York.
+Between 1959 and 1967, he spent the school year in Vienna, and the summer months in New York.

 University and post-doctoral education

-After being graduated from Vienna's prestigious Theresianische Akademie with a Matura degree (the Austrian equivalent of the German Abitur), Markovits enrolled at Columbia University in New York City where he completed all of his post-secondary education, acquiring five degrees in the process.
+After graduating from Vienna's Theresianische Akademie with a Matura degree, Markovits enrolled at Columbia University in New York City where he completed all of his post-secondary education, acquiring five degrees in the process.
 He studied political science, economics, sociology, and business administration.
-After receiving his doctorate in political science in 1976, he went to the Center for European Studies at Harvard University of which he would remain an active member and a research associate until June 30, 1999.
+After receiving his doctorate in political science in 1976, he went to the Center for European Studies at Harvard University of which he would remain an active member and a research associate until June of 1999.